mlrun/mlrun/docs/training/working-with-data-and-model-artifacts.md

 (working-with-data-and-model-artifacts)=
 # Working with Data and Model Artifacts

-When running a training job, you will need to pass in data to train and save the resulting model.
-Both the data and model can be considered [Artifacts](https://docs.mlrun.org/en/latest/store/artifacts.html) in MLRun.
-In the context of an ML pipeline, the data would be an `input` and the model would be an `output`.
+When running a training job, you need to pass in data to train and save the resulting model.
+Both the data and model can be considered [Artifacts](https://github.com/mlrun/mlrun/pull/2166/store/artifacts.html) in MLRun.
+In the context of an ML pipeline, the data is an `input` and the model is an `output`.

-Consider the following snippet from a pipeline in the [Build and run automated ML pipelines and CI/CD](https://docs.mlrun.org/en/latest/tutorial/04-pipeline.html#build-and-run-automated-ml-pipelines-and-ci-cd) section of the docs:
+Consider the following snippet from a pipeline in the [Build and run automated ML pipelines and CI/CD](https://github.com/mlrun/mlrun/pull/2166/tutorial/04-pipeline.html#build-and-run-automated-ml-pipelines-and-ci-cd) section of the docs:

 ```python
 # Ingest data